 We wanted to share with you one of the patient stories from ROMP.

-After the amputation, Carlos was put in touch with a local prosthetic clinic, however, he could not afford the cost of the prosthesis, and unfortunately never even had the chance to use that prosthetic leg outside of the clinic.
+After the amputation, Carlos was put in touch with a local prosthetic clinic.
+However, he could not afford the cost of the prosthesis, and unfortunately, he never even had the chance to use that prosthetic leg outside of the clinic.
 Because of financial burdens, Carlos has been using crutches for over eight years now.
-What we learned about the first prosthesis that was built for him was that the knee did not meet his functional needs and thus, he was even less inclined to pursue the financial difficulties of paying for the fabricated leg.
+We learned about the first prosthesis built for him because the knee did not meet his functional needs, and thus, he was even less inclined to pursue the financial difficulties of paying for the fabricated leg.
 In the last eight years, he has been using his crutches to work five to six days a week and even plays soccer with his friends.

 Thanks to your runs, Carlos and many like him will be able to lead an active lifestyle again with access to the right prosthetic and care that fits their needs.

 How The Fondation Saint-Luc was able to raise €240k in 47 days

 How Move For Hunger Engaged their Community & Sponsors